Why do people sometimes call a Humanist funeral “Celebrating a Life”?

 You can, if you wish, arrange to have the cremation in advance – and then have the urn with ashes at the funeral ceremony a few days later.
 It’s also possible to have a private burial and then have the funeral ceremony later in the day.

-Can we have prayers as part of a humanist funeral?
+Can we have prayers as part of a humanist or secular funeral?

-If you want to include prayers etc., but don’t want to go to a mainstream church, there are other funeral celebrants who can do a funeral service with religious elements for you.
+If you want to include prayers and other religious elements, but don’t want to go to a mainstream church, there are other funeral celebrants who can do a religious funeral service for you.

 How soon after death does a funeral happen?

-How do I arrange a Humanist funeral for a loved one?
+How do I arrange a humanist or secular funeral for a loved one?

 Your funeral director will be able to help you with the arrangements and contact a celebrant on your behalf or you can contact me directly on 087 64 66 162 or siobhan@siobhanwalls.com.